anotherAsad/AdvancedVLSIdesign/README.md

 <h3>Comparison Table for Different Implementations</h3>

+This section concisely compares all the FIR implementations on various metrics.

 Given below is a table that compares the timing, power and area reports for all our designs:

 ![graph](./Pictures/SynopsysDesignCompiler/ReportTable.PNG)

+The results seem more or less expected.
+A detailed analysis on the results of this table are given in the next section.

 <h2>Conclusion</h2>